open-telemetry/opentelemetry-specification/specification/context.md

 Cross-cutting concerns access their data in-process using the same shared `Context` object.

-`Context` MUST be immutable, and its write operations MUST result in the creation of a new `Context` cointaining the original values and the specified values updated.
+A `Context` MUST be immutable, and its write operations MUST result in the creation of a new `Context` cointaining the original values and the specified values updated.